pledbrook/grails-shiro-oauth/README.md

 [Shiro](http://shiro.apache.org/) is a flexible authentication and authorisation framework for Java that has a corresponding [Grails plugin](http://grails.org/plugin/shiro) for simplifying access control in Grails applications.
 This plugin extends the base Shiro plugin with support for authentication via OAuth using the [Scribe OAuth plugin](http://grails.org/plugin/oauth-scribe).

+To use the plugin check out [its documentation](http://pledbrook.github.com/grails-shiro-oauth/).

 How it works
 ------------